Himanshu-0502/Tour-Finder/README.md

 # Tour Finder

+## Overview

-This web application solves the Traveling Salesman Problem for a set of randomly generated coordinates.
+This web application solves the 2D Euclidean Traveling Salesman Problem for a set of randomly generated coordinates.
 The app is built using Flask and Python for the backend and JavaScript, HTML and CSS for the frontend.

 ## Features

 - Generate random coordinates within a canvas
+- Solve it using the Double Tree and 2-Opt algorithm
 - Visualize the TSP solution on the canvas
 - Display the time taken to compute the solution